Efficiently Coloring the Intersection of a General Matroid and Combinatorial Matroids: Generalized Edmonds' Algorithm for Coloring a Single Matroid

 \section{Generalized Edmonds' Algorithm for Coloring a Single Matroid}

-This section gives a generalization of Edmonds' algorithm for coloring the elements of a single arbitrary matroid optimally.
-In \Cref{subsec:ed_alg_desc}, we state the algorithm and prove its correctness.
-Then in \Cref{subsec:generalizededmondsexample}, we illustrate one iteration of the algorithm on a particular instance.
+This section gives a generalization of Edmonds' algorithm \cite{edmonds1968matroid,schrijver_book} for coloring the elements of a single arbitrary matroid optimally that follows directly from \cite{FRANK20121875}.
+See Appendix \ref{app:generalizededmondsexample} for one iteration of the algorithm on a particular instance.